Reef Fish Complex

 These species include gag, red grouper, scamp, black grouper, yellowedge grouper, snowy grouper, speckled hind, yellowmouth grouper, yellowfin grouper, warsaw grouper, and Atlantic goliath grouper.

-- Alongside snappers, groupers are some of the most sought-after reef fishes in the South Atlantic.
+- Alongside snappers, groupers are some of the most sought-after reef fishes in the Gulf of Mexico and South Atlantic.

 - The fishes in this group are commonly found around structures, rocky bottoms, and drop-offs.